- 2018- James P Allison and Tasuku Honjo for Immune

 For ligation: 10ul ligation reaction

--Also include a negative control with no DNA.
+-Also include a negative control

 3) Incubate for 30min on ice.